centro/transis/README.md

 We've defined the `Post#authorName` prop that depends on the post's author's `name` prop.
 We indicate this by passing the path `'author.name'` as the `on` option.
-This works because `Basis.Model` instances propagate change notifications to their associated objects.
+This works because `Transis.Model` instances propagate change notifications to their associated objects.

 Its important to point out here that you are only allowed to have one dot in a dependent property path - you can't depend on props that are not on immediate neighbors.
 This is by design as to make